-The school is celebrating excellent GCSE results with 47% of students achieving English and Mathematics in the government’s headline measure, an uplift on last year’s figure.
+In 2017, the school celebrated excellent GCSE results with 47% of students achieving English and Mathematics in the government’s headline measure, an uplift on the previous year’s figure.

 There were great successes across all subjects but in particular Art where 85% of students achieved A*- C with five students gaining top marks, 100%!
 Italian was also another outstanding success where 80% of students achieved A*- C.

 We were delighted with the exceptional performances from four of our students who between them achieved an amazing 26 A*s and As (or equivalent) in their GCSEs.